-Prerequisite: Fitness Theory and Training 101 or by teacher recommendation
+Prerequisite: Fitness and Theory 1 or by teacher recommendation

-Fitness Theory and Training 102 is designed to develop, deepen, and enhance the understanding and application of knowledge gained in the introduction course.
+This course is designed to develop, deepen, and enhance the understanding and application of knowledge gained in the introduction course.
 Students will learn more biophysical and technical knowledge to better understand the body and the effectiveness of different training methods and apply this knowledge to enhance training programs.
 Students will design, develop, and experience a variety of personalized training programs to help them meet their fitness and active goals during the school day.
 There will be both classroom and practical sessions in this course with the aim being at least 75% practical sessions.

-New!
 Active for Life

-The Active for Life (AFL) course is designed for Grade 11 and 12 students who want to engage in a variety of activities to remain active and healthy.
+Active for Life is designed for Grade 11 and 12 students who want to engage in a variety of activities to remain active and healthy.
 Students will participate in PE modules with Grade 10 PE and have personal choice and leadership.
-Some PE modules include Co-operative Games and Challenges, International Games, Recreational Activities, and Let's Work Out.
-In contrast, opportunities for choice are Traditional or Non-Traditional, Invasion games (indoors or outdoors), Net games, Striking games, or Recreational activities like cycling, etc. Where there is the opportunity for leadership and self-directed learning, students will lead fellow AFL students through activities the AFL group planned.
+Some PE modules include cooperative games and challenges, international games, recreational activities, and Let's Work Out.
+In contrast, opportunities for choice are traditional or non-traditional, invasion games (indoors or outdoors), net games, striking games, or recreational activities like cycling, etc. Where there is the opportunity for leadership and self-directed learning, students will lead peers through planned activities.
 This course is designed for students to continue to develop their physical literacy and for those who enjoy being active and using personal and social responsibility skills to engage positively with others within physical activities.